Shazam2morrow/hacktips/Web/access-control/acsm.md

 # Access Control Security Models (ACSM)

+## What is access control?

+**Access control (AC)** is a fundamental security mechanism that regulates **who or what can view or use resources** in a computing environment.
+It involves processes and policies to ensure that only authorized individuals or systems have access to specific data, applications, systems, or physical locations.

+## What are the components of AC?

+**AC** consists of three primary components:

+1. **Authentication**

+   Verifying the identity of a user or system.
+It identifies the user and confirms that they say who they say they are.
+This often involves credentials such as usernames and passwords, biometric data, or security tokens.

+2. **Authorization**

+   Determining whether a user or system has permission to access a resource or perform an action.
+This is typically based on predefined access policies or rules.

+3. **Accountability**

+   Tracking and logging access to resources to ensure that activities can be audited and traced back to the responsible party.
+This helps in identifying security breaches and maintaining compliance with regulatory requirements.

 ## What is ACSM?

 **ACSM** define how access rights are assigned and enforced within a system.